-Almost $190 million is being invested to dramatically increase internet speeds at all Queensland state schools through a new contract with Telstra.
-The contract will also see Telstra invest $110 million in upgrading at least 350 exchanges across Queensland, benefitting businesses and communities in hundreds of regional and remote areas.
+The contract will also see Telstra invest $109 million in upgrading over 370 exchange service areas across Queensland, benefitting businesses and communities in hundreds of regional and remote areas.

-The project will be completed in 2 phases:
+The project commenced in March 2022 and will be completed in 2 phases:

 Phase 1 – to be completed by the end of 2023.
-Average internet speed to increase to 1Mbps per student (40 times faster).
+Average internet speed to increase to 1Mbps per student (40 times faster than the previous standard).

 Phase 2 – to be completed during 2026.
 Average internet speed to increase to 5Mbps per student (200 times faster).